open-mmlab/mmsegmentation/docs/en/advanced_guides/transforms.md

 ]
 ```

-Note that if you want to use `MyFlip` in config, you must ensure the file containing `MyFlip` is imported during the program run.
+Note that if you want to use `MyFlip` in config, you must ensure the file containing `MyFlip` is imported during runtime.